GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

      - Hang (use markers to narrow down)

-Let's ellaborate:
+Let's elaborate:

-1. If a page fault was detected and **associated resources are found**, it likely means that the bug is about accessing a resource after it has been released or evicted from memory.
+1. If a page fault was detected and **associated resources are found**, it likely means that the bug is due to accessing a resource after it has been released or evicted from memory.
    An incorrect (stale or wrongly indexed) descriptor is a possible cause.
 It would then be a good idea to examine each of the resource's timelines:

-   - When resource timeline ends with ``Destroy`` event, the resource was accessed by the GPU after it has been released with D3D12 ``Release()`` call.
+   - When resource timeline ends with ``Destroy`` event, the resource was accessed by the GPU after it has been released with a D3D12 ``Release()`` call or a Vulkan equivalent call such as ``vkDestroyImage()`` call.
    - When resource timeline ends with ``Evict`` event, the resource was accessed by the GPU after it was evicted with a D3D12 ``Evict()`` call.
    - When resource timeline doesn't include ``MakeResident`` event, the resource was created as non-resident.

-2. If a page fault was detected but **no associated resources are found**, it likely means that the GPU (e.g. a shader) tried to access memory under incorrect address, which may indicate a bug in address calculation or indexing.
+2. If a page fault was detected but **no associated resources are found**, it likely means that the GPU (e.g. a shader) tried to access memory at an incorrect address, which may indicate a bug in address calculation or indexing.

 3. When **no page fault was detected**, it likely means the crash was not related to memory access,